Community Service Overview

 - Is it an organization that exists to profit the owners, such as a family business?
 If so, it would not fit the criteria.**

-**Exceptions will be considered at the discretion of the Assistant Principal.
+**Exceptions will be considered at the discretion of the Vice Principal or Campus Minister.

 - Each student must be responsible, honest, dependable, and punctual while representing Father Lopez.